gordon518/reactLogin/readMe.md

 Run "npm run build" to build react in production mode in the command window.<br>

 3 Debug react code, there are 2 ways to debug, will describe in 3.1 and 3.2<br>
-3.1 debug react code without webpack-dev-server
+3.1 debug react code without webpack-dev-server<br>
 A Run "npm run pack" to build react in debug mode in the command window.<br>
 B Run "node app.js" in the command window.<br>
 C Open VSCode-v1.55.0<br>